Reducing Spatial Discretization Error on Coarse CFD Simulations Using an OpenFOAM-Embedded Deep Learning Framework: Acknowledgement

 \section{Acknowledgement}

-The authors have received funding from the Spanish Ministry of Science and Innovation projects with references TED2021-132783B-I00 funded by MCIN/ AEI /10.13039/501100011033 and the European Union NextGeneration EU/ PRTR, PID2019-108111RB-I00 funded by MCIN/ AEI /10.13039/501100011033, the ``BCAM Severo Ochoa" accreditation of excellence CEX2021-001142-S / MICIN / AEI / 10.13039/501100011033; the Spanish Ministry of Economic and Digital Transformation with Misiones Project IA4TES (MIA.2021.M04.008 / NextGenerationEU PRTR); and the Basque Government through the BERC 2022-2025 program, the Elkartek projects BEREZ-IA (KK-2023/00012) and EKIOCEAN (KK-2023/00097), and the Consolidated Research Group MATHMODE (IT1456-22) given by the Department of Education.
+The authors have received funding from the Spanish Ministry of Science and Innovation projects with references TED2021-132783B-I00 funded by MCIN/ AEI /10.13039/5011000110\\33 and the European Union NextGeneration EU/ PRTR, PID2019-108111RB-I00 funded by MCIN/ AEI /10.13039/501100011033, PID2023-146678OB-I00 funded by MICIU/AEI/10.130\\39/501100011033 and by the European Union NextGenerationEU/ PRTR, the ``BCAM Severo Ochoa" accreditation of excellence CEX2021-001142-S / MICIN / AEI / 10.13039/5011\\00011033, PRE2020-093093 funded by MICIU/AEI/10.13039/501100011033 and EI ESF ``ESF Investing in your future”; the Spanish Ministry of Economic and Digital Transformation with Misiones Project IA4TES (MIA.2021.M04.008 / NextGenerationEU PRTR); and the Basque Government through the BERC 2022-2025 program, the Elkartek projects BEREZ-IA (KK-2023/00012) and EKIOCEAN (KK-2023/00097), and the Consolidated Research Group MATHMODE (IT1456-22) given by the Department of Education.